 - Full time employees are entitled to a minimum of four weeks of paid annual leave for each year of completed service, up to 152 hours.
 Part time employees are entitled to a minimum of four weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are required ordinarily to work in a four week period.
-Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Motel, Hostel, Service Flats and Boarding House Workers Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%.
+Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Hotel and Tavern Workers Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%.
 If an employee would have received any additional rates for work performed in ordinary hours, had he or she not been on leave, and this would be a greater amount than the 17.5% loading, then such additional rates must be paid in lieu of the 17.5% loading. - On termination, annual leave loading of 17.5% is paid out on fully accrued annual leave entitlements for completed years of employment.
-Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination. - Annual leave accrues on a weekly basis: - o A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of service. - o Visit Wageline's Annual leave calculation guide to work out annual leave entitlements. - Wageline's Employment record obligations for WA award employers publication includes a leave record template.
+Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination, unless the business is being sold and the employee has been employed for at least six months prior to termination. - Annual leave accrues on a weekly basis: - o A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - o Wageline's Annual leave calculation guide can assist with calculating annual leave entitlements. - Wageline's Employment record obligations for WA award employers publication includes a leave record template.